 - A brief overview of the candidate’s history, including when the candidate arrived at CMC, what the candidate’s appointment was upon arrival, a biographical review, relevant information from prior CMC evaluations, and a statement assessing whether the candidate has met the academic need specified in the original search request and job description.

-- A detailed assessment of the candidate’s teaching based on a study of the candidate’s course syllabi, grade distributions, an examination of student course evaluations, and interviews with a range of students (preferably a minimum of 12-15 students) who have taken the candidate’s courses.
+- A detailed assessment of the candidate’s teaching based on a study of the candidate’s course syllabi, grade distributions, an examination of student experience surveys, and interviews with a range of students (preferably a minimum of 12-15 students) who have taken the candidate’s courses.
 The Dean of the Faculty’s office has on file the standard interview instrument that the department is to utilize, with the understanding that it can be modified to meet the department’s particular needs.
-Assessment of course evaluations should include a tabular comparison of the candidate’s numerical scores with departmental and College averages controlled for core classes and electives across at least the following questions: instructor effectiveness, instructor recommended, learned a great deal, and course intellectually and academically challenging.
+Assessment of student experience surveys should include a tabular comparison of the candidate’s numerical scores with departmental and College averages controlled for core classes and electives across at least the following questions: instructor effectiveness, instructor recommended, learned a great deal, and course intellectually and academically challenging.
+Student experience surveys are only one input into the evaluation of teaching.
+They are useful for flagging potential teaching excellence or concerns through anomalously high or low scores only.
+Their uses and limitations were explored by the Ad Hoc Student Evaluations Committee in their 2021 report.
 The Department shall include information about all courses taught by the candidate at CMC.
 Comments should be solicited from alumni who are former students of the candidate.
 Each faculty member preparing for tenure consideration may be observed in the classroom by departmental colleagues.
 The Department will regulate the precise number and the timing of these observations according to its best judgment.

 Approved by APT May 9, 1996